mindcrypt/powerglot/README.md

 # Future work.
 Doing
 - We are working to support different file formats for encoding information in polyglots.
 Currently, we support several techniques in JPEG and PDF.
 - We are working to incorporate rules for the detection of polyglots in different formats.
-Currently, the presence of StegoSploit in JPEG files is detected.
+Currently, the presence of StegoSploit in JPEG files is detected (added */ --> after FFD9)

 # Author & license